rahul-shaw18/namaste-react/README.md

 ### 2. What is Parcel/Webpack?
 Why do we need it?

-Parcel or Webpack is javascript package that works as a bundler for javascript framework like react js or vue or andular.
+Parcel or Webpack is javascript package that works as a bundler for javascript framework like react js or vue or angular.
 It handles many other features like transpiling of code, minification of js files.
 They provide cross browser support of ui framework.
 It bundles CSS or images into one single js files.
 This file is then loaded by browser when your web page is opened.